 Chapter 1, by David Liben, covers the topic of text complexity.
 As the author notes, text complexity has become a prominent topic in ELA/ literacy instruction over the last ten to fifteen years as researchers and practitioners have come to recognize its distinct role in college and career readiness and in K-12 success and as state academic standards have embedded complexity considerations into their requirements.
 To put the matter directly, all students must be able, by no later than the end of high school, to read and comprehend complex texts independently if they're to be ready for the reading demands of college and workforce training.
 The chapter addresses the importance of text complexity to college and career readiness, discusses various definitional issues, draws in important concepts closely related to text complexity (including standard of coherence and volume and range of reading), surveys how text complexity can be evaluated quantitatively and qualitatively, and offers some suggestions for how teachers can take text complexity into account when designing or modifying their lessons.
-An appendix provides a College Board-developed rubric for assessing the complexity of text qualitatively.
+Appendix A provides a College Board-developed rubric for assessing the complexity of text qualitatively, while Appendix B applies that rubric to the analysis of a series of increasingly complex texts.